digitalmatefr/AndroidViewLifecycle/README.md

 }
 ```

-Perform the given action when this view is destoyed.
+Perform the given action when this view is destroyed.

 ```kotlin
 view.doOnDestroy {